ssthil/Jquery-mobile-Yeoman/README.md

 Jquery-mobile-Yeoman
 ====================

-jquery mobile app with yeoman
+Jquery mobile app with yeoman

 Scaffolds a jQuery Mobile web application based on the 'Twitter Bootstrap jQuery Mobile Theme'